Index

 From concept to beta in six weeks

-The Stakes
+The stakes

 WISeR—a new CMS regulatory model set to roll out in January 2026—would subject Medicare claims in some states to automated AI scrutiny before approval, likely resulting in a significant rise in denials.
 Being first-to-market with a tool that mitigated WISeR's strict adjudication would give Shoreline a significant edge.

-Design Mandate
+Design mandate

 • Enable self-service review without ops team intervention